The Innovation Toolkit

 - Four Secrets to Master the Art of Selling

-Josh Linkner is the highest-demand innovation keynote speaker on the planet.
+Josh Linkner is the most in-demand innovation keynote speaker on the planet.
 He’s spent two decades of research and practical application of creativity, innovation, and hyper-growth leadership.
 His New York Times bestselling books are some of the most highly regarded texts in the field of harnessing innovation and cultivating cultures of innovation.
-Josh Linkner has delivered inspiring and actionable keynotes to over 500,000 people around the world, on behalf of leading organizations including: PepsiCo, Pfizer, Siemens, General Motors, Starbucks, UBS, Visa, SAP, and Bank of America.
+Josh Linkner has delivered inspiring and actionable keynotes to over one million people around the world, on behalf of leading organizations including: PepsiCo, Pfizer, Siemens, General Motors, Starbucks, UBS, Visa, SAP, and Bank of America.